nsrau/azure-docs.it-it/markdown templates/virtual-machines-ps-template-compare-sm-arm-task.md

 <!--if it makes more sense to present this one command block after the other instead of a table, use this.
 Otherwise, delete-->

-[Frase introduttiva breve relativo al comando.
-Omettere se è piuttosto semplice nulla da pronunciare.
-Tuttavia, se viene utilizzato tali approcci una pipeline, spiegare che]:
+[Breve frase introduttiva sul comando.
+Ometterla se non è necessario fornire alcuna informazione.
+Se usa approcci quali una pipeline, spiegare il concetto]:

     [command string]

 ## <a name="script-examples"></a>Esempi di script
-Ecco un esempio di utilizzo [nomi di cmdlet)] a [attività].
-Include i comandi che:
+Ecco un esempio che usa [nomi di cmdlet] per [attività].
+Include comandi che:

-* [verbo breve, viene utilizzato, è, è, e così via]
+* [verbo breve, usa, ha, è e così via]
-* [Avanti verbo breve]
+* [verbo breve successivo]

 <!--include this statement if it uses variables that weren't introduced earlier--> It includes the following variables: